samoilovartem/seat-split/README.md

 ### Description:

-This project is a CRM Django backend that provides API endpoints and functionalities for managing users, groups, accounts, cards and mobile transactions.
-It uses Django as the framework, Django Rest Framework for API creation, and Simple JWT for authentication.
+This project is a CRM Django backend that provides API endpoints and functionalities for managing users, groups, accounts, cards, mobile transactions, email domains, US addresses and venues addresses.
+It uses Django as the framework, Django Rest Framework for API creation, and poetry as a dependencies manager.

 ### Installation:

 1. Clone the repository from GitHub.
 2. Create `.env.prod` and `.env.dev` in django-backend directory using `.env.prod.example` and `.env.dev.example`.
 3. Install Docker and launch the daemon.
-4. Cd to project's root and run `docker compose up`.
+4. Cd to project's root and run `docker compose up --build`.

 ### Project structure:
 #### Directories: